 - Category Attribute

-- Handy Elementary School's student population of 526 students has stayed relatively flat over five school years.
+- Handy Elementary School's student population of 495 students has declined by 11% over five school years.

 |Grades Offered||Grades Kindergarten-6|